 There are 2 methods to enable/disable this feature.
-One through your dealer and the second with a door lock sequence using the following instructions:
+One through your dealer and the second with a power door lock sequence using the following instructions:

-1. Turn the ignition key to RUN, then press the door UNLOCK control button 3 times.
+1. Turn the ignition key to RUN, then press the power door UNLOCK control 3 times.

-2. Turn the ignition key to OFF, then press the door UNLOCK control button 3 times.
+2. Turn the ignition key to OFF, then press the power door UNLOCK control 3 times.

-3. Turn the ignition key to RUN, within five seconds press the door UNLOCK control button 1 time.

-The user should receive a horn chirp to indicate the system has been altered.
+3. Turn the ignition key to RUN, within five seconds press the power door UNLOCK control 1 time.
+Wait for a delayed horn chirp to confirm the system has been altered.